Development Setup#

 • Git: For version control

-• pip: Python package manager
+• uv: Default package and environment manager

 Check your Python version: